Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: On two-sided estimating on the Shannon entropy

 where $\Upsilon_{L-1}^{(n)}(I^{(n)})$ denotes the maximal real root of the algebraic equation

 When other parameters are fixed, the quantity $\Upsilon_{L-1}^{(n)}(I^{(n)})$ is increasing and concave with respect to $I^{(n)}$ \cite{rastdes}.

 For $n\geq5$, we are generally unable to write $\Upsilon_{L-1}^{(n)}(I^{(n)})$ analytically using radicals.
-On the other hand, for the given parameters the result can always be calculated by appropriate numerical procedure with any desired accuracy \cite{rastdes}.
+Instead, it can be calculated numerically with any desired accuracy \cite{rastdes}.
 For $n=2,3,4$, one can express the answer in a closed analytic form.
-In particular, the case $n=2$ is answered by
+The case $n=2$ is answered by \cite{rastmubs}

-This result was presented and applied to entropic uncertainty relations in the paper \cite{rastmubs}.
 Due to our findings, the following statement takes place.